 Facts & Figures

-From October 2022 until spring 2023, a total of four brand-new A320neo aircraft will be integrated into the fleet – increasing the red-white-red fleet to a total of 65 aircraft.
+From October 2022, a total of four brand-new A320neo aircraft will be integrated into the fleet – increasing the red-white-red fleet to a total of 65 aircraft.
 Thanks to modern engine technology and improved aerodynamics, this aircraft type is more fuel-efficient and quieter than the previous model, and it also increases travel comfort for passengers on short- and medium-haul routes thanks to the innovative Airspace Cabin.

 Due to its favorable geographical position in the heart of Europe, the home base Vienna is an ideal hub between East and West.
 Austrian Airlines is part of the Lufthansa Group, Europe’s largest airline network.
 Together with 25 other airlines, Austrian is a member of the Star Alliance, the world’s first global network of international airlines.